 To respond to an event, we need to define an event handler method in the event receiver, and this method signature must match with the event delegate's signature.
 In the event handler, you can perform actions that are required whenever the event is raised, such as getting the user input after a click on the button.

 Following is the example of declaring and raising an event using the underlying delegate type in the c# programming language.

 If you observe the above example, we created a Maths class (publisher) and Operations class (subscriber) with the required methods and SampleEvent event.
 In Maths class methods, we check the condition like whether the calling class subscribed to the SampleEvent event or not to execute the required functionality.

 In the Operations class, we subscribed to the SampleEvent event using

 += operator and mentioned a handler's name (SampleEventHandler) to perform the required operations when an event is raised.

-When you execute the above c# program, you will get the result as shown below.
+When you execute the above c# program, you will get the result below.